 It is located in the historic Mellah of the old city.
 It’s open every day except Saturdays (Sabbath) 9 a.m. to 7 p.m.
-If you are Jewish and you’d like to attend a service, you do not need reservations and admission is free.
+If you are Jewish and you’d like to attend a service in this Marrakech synagogue, you do not need reservations and admission is free.

 Miara Jewish Cemetery

 Just a 3-minute walk from the Bahia Palace you’ll find the Miara Jewish Cemetery.
 It is open every day except Saturday from 8 a.m. to 6 p.m.
 The only different opening time is on Fridays, in which they open at 8:30 a.m.
 This is known as the largest Jewish cemetery in Morocco and dates back to the 16th century.
-An interesting fact is that it’s still used today.
+An interesting fact is that they still use this Jewish cemetery in Marrakech up until today.
 It is divided into three distinct sections: men, women, and children.

 Noted as the heart of the Jewish neighborhood, the Mellah market is located in the southern part of the medina of Marrakech.
+This is another location worth visiting if you want to see and explore the Jewish quarter of Marrakech.
+Jewish quarter in Marrakech.
 As you walk through the market you’ll find a wide variety of fresh produce, meats, and seafoods.
 This area is used by all people and there’s very few things remaining that point back to its roots.
 Inside however, you will find the last kosher butcher in Marrakech.

 Located at the entrance of the great marketplace is the Spice Souk.
 This place is known for having all the Moroccan spices, herb, and herbal tea merchants.
 There are also several fabric shops that can make clothes or decorative objects by local craftsmen.
 This is a well-known place and where a lot of local people like to buy their spices.